hunglvosu/hunglvosu.github.io/_posts/2022-03-24-Syllabus-Algs.md

 **Names & Pronouns:** Everyone has the right to be addressed by the name and pronouns that they use for themselves.
 You can indicate your preferred/chosen first name and pronouns on SPIRE, which appear on class rosters.
 I am committed to ensuring that I address you with your chosen name and pronouns.
 Please let me know what name and pronouns I should use for you if they are not on the roster.
 Please remember: A student’s chosen name and pronouns are to be respected at all times in the classroom.

 **Title IX Statement:** UMass is committed to fostering a safe learning environment by responding promptly and effectively to complaints of all kinds of sexual misconduct.
-If you have been the victim of sexual violence, gender discrimination, or sexual harassment, the university can provide you with a variety of support resources and accommodations If you experience or witness sexual misconduct and wish to report the incident, please contact the UMass Amherst Equal Opportunity (EO) Office  (413-545-3464 | [equalopportunity@admin.umass.edu](equalopportunity@admin.umass.edu)) to request an intake meeting with EO staff.
-Members of the CICS community can also contact Erika Lynn Dawson Head, director of diversity and inclusive community development ([erikahead@cics.umass.edu](erikahead@cics.umass.edu) | 860-770-4770).
+If you have been the victim of sexual violence, gender discrimination, or sexual harassment, the university can provide you with a variety of support resources and accommodations If you experience or witness sexual misconduct and wish to report the incident, please contact the UMass Amherst Equal Opportunity (EO) Office  (413-545-3464, [equalopportunity@admin.umass.edu](mailto:equalopportunity@admin.umass.edu)) to request an intake meeting with EO staff.
+Members of the CICS community can also contact Erika Lynn Dawson Head, director of diversity and inclusive community development ([erikahead@cics.umass.edu](mailto:erikahead@cics.umass.edu), 860-770-4770).